 Varying the location of your 1-on-1 meetings is a great way to change your patterns of interaction.
 The truth is, you don’t really know how your sit-across-the-table routine comes across in terms of power dynamics.

 So, mix it up.
 Go grab coffee together.
 Have lunch and talk.
 Do a walk-and-talk, which is good for creative thinking and building rapport.
 It could also save your life.
 Be sure to consider the kinds of conversations that are appropriate for these different environments.

 6. Clarify what you want from the conversation

 With each topic, be clear about what you want out of the discussion.
 Team members: are you asking your manager to take some specific action, or asking for input on how you yourself should take action?
-Managers: ask your team member whether they’d like you to get involved in solving a problem, or are simply making you aware of a sticky situation they’re working through.
+Managers: ask your team member whether they’d like you to get involved in solving a problem, or if they’re simply making you aware of a sticky situation they’re working through.

 7. Recap and set expectations

 We often start our 1-on-1 conversations with the most important topics and end with the least important ones.
-This has the effect of normalising the priority of things in the minds of both manager and team member.
+This has the effect of normalizing the priority of things in the minds of both manager and team member.

-At the end of the meeting, make a conscious effort to recap the most important topic(s) and tasks using questions like:
+At the end of the meeting make a conscious effort to recap the most important topics and tasks, using questions like:

 - What were the most important actions we were going to take this week?

 Then touch base about these items next time so you both feel like your 1-on-1 meetings have continuity and forward momentum from week to week.